MontiCore/monticore/docs/DevelopedLanguages.md

 available and some of these languages are equipped with tools based on MontiCore 5.

-Many of these languages are composed from sublanguages and thus potentially build on each other.
-The available languages can be used as is, but also be adaptated, extended and further composed.
+Many of these languages are composed of sublanguages and thus potentially build on each other.
+The available languages can be used as is, but also be adapted, extended and further composed.

 Please also have a look at our literature references for further information on many of the languages.